russinnes/EOTDecode/README.md

 RTL_FM produces signed, 16-bit integers, with Multimodem requiring floats.
 The endlessly-powerfull SoX tool will happily convert to our required float when inserted into the pipeline.
 After compiling the stdio branch, I fed it with a random FSK source from RTL_FM and voila! - we're outputting a bit string.
 The only issue (less than ideal) is the output is a string datatype, but that's still workable.

 In my travels through github, I found a function from [Eric Reuter](https://github.com/ereuter) which he presented at DEFCON 26 which really made things easy.
-It can be found [here](https://github.com/ereuter/PyEOT).
+It can be found [here].
+He was bringing in data from GNU Radio but that seems unnecessary for most folks. (https://github.com/ereuter/PyEOT).

 ## Signal processing workflow
 * Tune RTL_FM to 457.9375 and pipe raw samples to SoX